07

 1. Coursework: 40% (inclusive of a mathematical investigation)

-2. Examination 1: 20% (technology free)
+2. Examination 1 (technology free): 20%

-3. Examination 2: 40%
+3. Examination 2 (technology active): 40%

-Specialist Mathematics – Units 3 and 4
+Specialist Mathematics – Units 3 & 4

 Unit 3: Semester 1